Clarity of Thought in the Age of AI

 My Own Fog

 So I ran a pilot for friends.
 Afterward, over pizza, they gave it to me straight: even my simplest points were over-explained.
 The slides looked good, but the clarity was missing.
-A few sleepless nights later, I worked through the fog and the workshop landed.
+A few sleepless nights later, I worked through the fog.
+I delivered the workshop, shaking in my boots.

 Here’s what that experience taught me:

-The goal is to notice the fog, then choose: keep pushing, or step back and think harder.
+• The goal is to notice the fog, then choose: stay lost, or step back and think.

 Clarity in the Age of AI